 |8 - 9 years||3 months|

 |10 - 11 years||4 months|

 |15 - 19 years||6 months|

 |20+ years||7 years|

-In Germany thee is no at-will termination for employers, so this can be complex.
-After a probation period ends employees are protected by the Termination Protection act, therefore, can only be terminated for one of the following; Voluntary dismissal, Mutual Agreement, or Unilaterally based on; Personal, Gross Misconduct or Business Requirements.
+In Germany, there is no at-will termination for employers, so dismissals can be complex.
+After a probation period ends, employees are protected by the Termination Protection act, which means they can only be terminated for one of the following reasons:

-The dismissed employee does have the option to challenge the dismissal in court and claim continued employment, if they believe the dismissal to be unfair.
+If they believe the termination to be unfair, the dismissed employee has the option to challenge the dismissal in court and claim continued employment.

 There is no legal requirement for statutory severance pay in Germany.
 However, it is best practice to offer severance to employees that have worked over 6 months.